 - Cash ratio: excludes everything except cash (and cash equivalents like money market fund, stocks, short-term bonds).

-Think worst-case scenario.
-Let’s say you get an illness that puts you out of action long-term, or another global pandemic hits and the demand for all the products sitting in your warehouse dries up overnight — would you still be able to access enough money to pay your bills?
+Let’s say you get an illness that puts you out of action long-term, or another global pandemic hits and the demand for all the products sitting in your warehouse dries up overnight.

 If your current ratio looks healthy, but your quick ratio falls below 1, you might be too reliant on future sales that may not eventuate.